 Have you ever seen the demolition of strong, tall and beautiful buildings?
-This is how it looks

 This is precisely what happens when your online business is hit by a Google penalty – it comes crashing down.

 For example, here’s what happened to EzineArticles, a popular online article directory, when Google’s Panda update went live.

 Thousands of other high traffic websites were affected by Google’s Panda update, including major brands like JC Penny, Washington Post and BMW.